-Our sensory-friendly performance of Bye Bye Birdie in 2016 was such a huge success that we've decided to expand in 2017!
-We will be offering special sensory-friendly performances for both Oklahoma! and A Connecticut Christmas Carol.
-These family-friendly performances are designed and intended for those who are on the autism spectrum or who have other sensory issues.
-At these performances, the theatre environment will be altered, providing a safe, friendly, comfortable and judgment-free zone that is welcoming for all.
-These performances are recommended for those families and caregivers who are familiar with and accepting of behaviors exhibited by some individuals with autism—and would like to bring a loved one to the theatre.
+This summer, we will be offering a special sensory-friendly performance of Summer Stock.
+This Family-friendly performance is designed and intended for those who are affected by sensory-processing challenges.
+At the performance, the theatre environment will be altered, providing a safe, friendly, comfortable and judgment-free zone that is welcoming for all.
+The performance is recommended for those families and caregivers who are familiar with and accepting of people with sensory-processing challenges—and would like to bring a loved one to the theatre.

 MALCOLM'S GOODSPEED DOCUMENTARY Malcolm is a student at Franklin Academy in East Haddam.
 He has spent a lot of time at Goodspeed both with his family and as a student at Franklin Academy as part of a partnership between Goodspeed and Franklin.
 Last semester, Malcolm made a documentary about Goodspeed for his video class project.
 Thanks Malcolm.
 Enjoy!

-A. An autism-friendly performance is a live theatre production for people with a variety of sensory input disorders.
-Our autism-friendly performance will be accessible to people on the autism spectrum, anxiety, or other cognitive disabilities.
-Goodspeed staff and performers have carefully modified the performance with this audience in mind.
-For example, audience members can freely leave their seats as needed during the performance, house lights will remain somewhat illuminated, sound levels will be lowered, the use of flashing lights will be reduced, and special educational materials will be made available to patrons prior to the performance.
+A. During Sensory-Friendly Performances, audience members can freely leave their seats as needed during the performance, house lights will remain somewhat illuminated, sound levels will be lowered, the use of flashing lights will be reduced, and special educational materials will be made available to patrons prior to the performance.
 Goodspeed will make numerous other subtle modifications to the regular theatre experience to make everyone feel as comfortable as possible during the performance.
 There will be several safe spaces for audience members to leave the show and relax as needed.
 Additionally, trained Goodspeed staff and volunteers will be present to accommodate the needs of this specific population.
 There is no expectation that the audience will be quiet during the performance.
 It will be a completely judgment-free zone!

 Q. How can I purchase tickets?